CrazyTim/spin-wheel/README.md

 `setRotationSpeed(speed = 0)`                | Set the rotation speed of the wheel.
 Pass a positive number to spin clockwise, or a negative number to spin antiClockwise.
 The further away from 0 the faster it will spin.
 `setRotation(rotation = 0)`                  | Set the rotation (angle in degrees) of the wheel. `0` is north. `item[0]` will be drawn clockwise from this point.
 `setRotationResistance(resistance = 0)`      | Set how much to reduce `rotationSpeed` by every second.
-`setOffset(point = {x: 0, y: 0})`            | Set the offset of the wheel relative to it's centre as a percent of the wheels diameter, where `1` = 100%.
+`setOffset(size = {w: 0, h: 0})`             | Set the offset of the wheel relative to it's centre as a percent of the wheels diameter, where `1` = 100%.
 This allows for simple positioning considering the wheel is always centred anyway.
 `setOnRest(callback = null)`                 | Set a callback for the `onRest` event (see below).
 `setOnSpin(callback = null)`                 | Set a callback for the `onSpin` event (see below).
 `setOverlayImage(url = '')`                  | Draw an image over the centre of the wheel which will not rotate with the wheel.
 Use this to draw decorations around the wheel, such as a stand or pointer.